YAKEcloud/yake/docs/docs/guides/registryOverwrite.md

   eu.gcr.io: myregistry.io/eu.gcr.io
 ```

-the following replacements would be perfomed
+the following replacements would be performed

 | Original                         | Will be replaced? | Replacement                                    |
 | -------------------------------- | ----------------- | ---------------------------------------------- |